Seashell520/MotilityContinuum/README.md

-## Swim and stall: Bacterial motility patterns adapt smoothly in response to spatial confinement and disorder
+### Bacterial motility patterns adapt smoothly in response to spatial confinement and disorder

 ### Abstract